Skip to main content

 Foreclosure of Mortgages

 The bank advanced funds to a developer and registered a demand mortgage against the developer’s lands.
 The plaintiff entered into an unregistered agreement with the developer to purchase lots in the developer’s subdivision.
 Both the bank and the plaintiff had equal knowledge of their respective interests in the developer’s lands.
 The plaintiff made no request for priority over the bank and acquiesced in the priority of the bank’s mortgage.
 In equity, the positions of the bank and the plaintiff are equal and s.
-29 prevails, on foreclosure, to preserve the priority of the bank’s mortgage (Wales McLelland Management Company Ltd. v.
+29 prevails, on foreclosure, to preserve the priority of the bank’s mortgage (Wales McLelland Management Co.
+Ltd. v.
 Goodland Developments Ltd., 1991 CanLII 949 (BC SC)).

 In a foreclosure action, the court held that the mortgagee was not required to notify the individual investors holding unregistered interests in 130 units of a strata development.
 The mortgagor was trustee and agent for these investors and it was its responsibility to ensure that their interests were protected by notifying them of the proceedings.
 The mortgagee did not seek relief from the investors, and the court found that the doctrine of equitable fraud would afford them adequate remedy in the proper circumstances.
 It would be an extraordinary modification of the standard procedures in foreclosures against land to impose, on the mortgagee, the requirement that it seek out and serve all persons who are said to claim unregistered interests through the registered owner as trustee (Confederation Trust Co. v.
 G.H.L.
 Holdings Ltd., 1993 CanLII 482 (BC SC)).